gecko0307/bindbc-wgpu/README.md

 # bindbc-wgpu
 BindBC binding to [gfx-rs/wgpu-native](https://github.com/gfx-rs/wgpu-native).
 Targets the library at [v0.6.0](https://github.com/gfx-rs/wgpu-native/tree/v0.6.0).

-> WegGPU is a work-in-progress specification, it is not really usable yet.
+> WebGPU is a work-in-progress specification, it is not really usable yet.
 This binding may be not up to date with latest API revisions.

 Usage:
 ```